Back to Financial Tools

 To understand how much cheaper things used to be, governments track a Consumer Price Index (CPI) basket of standard household goods.
 The formula determines how much money you would need today to match the purchasing power of yesterday.

-Example: In 2010, the cost of a basic middle-class family car was roughly ₹4,00,000.
+Example: In 2010, the cost of a basic middle-class family car in India was roughly ₹4,00,000.
 Assuming a steady average annual inflation rate of exactly 6% across India for 14 straight years, that exact same ₹4 Lakhs now only possesses the purchasing power of about ₹9,00,436 today.
 If your salary has not more than doubled since 2010, you are effectively poorer.

-2. Calculating Future Costs
+2. Calculating Future Costs (The Rule of 72)

 This calculation uses the standard compound interest formula mathematically inverted.
 It is critical for long-term goal setting, particularly for your retirement corpus or your children's higher education.
+A quick mental shortcut is the "Rule of 72" — divide 72 by the expected inflation rate to see how many years it will take for prices to double.

 Why Use an Inflation Calculator?

-If you leave ₹1,00,000 sitting in an underperforming savings account earning just 3.5% interest, while the annual inflation rate is soaring at 6%, you are generating a Negative Real Return of -2.5%.
-Calculating the exact impact of inflation is the only realistic way to pick investment vehicles (like Mutual Funds, Real Estate, or Gold) that can reliably beat the depreciating value of fiat currency.
+If you leave ₹1,00,000 sitting in a standard Indian savings account earning just 3.0% to 3.5% interest, while the annual retail inflation rate is soaring at 6%, your money is actually shrinking in value.
+You are generating a Negative Real Return of -2.5% to -3.0%.
+Calculating the exact impact of inflation is the only realistic way to pick investment vehicles (like Equity Mutual Funds, Real Estate, or Sovereign Gold Bonds) that can reliably beat the depreciating value of fiat currency and generate positive "Real Returns".